Preston-Harrison/bevy-multiplayer/README.md

 # Bevy Multiplayer Example
 Run the server with: `cargo run -- server`
 Run the client with: `cargo run -- client`
+Run the demo of the procedural generation with `cargo run -- proc`

 ## Structure